A Communication-First Account of Explanation: A Communication-First Account

 \subsection{Summing Up}

-To a large extent, the framework we have presented in this section is a variation of the rational speech act model, as extended by \cite{sumers2023reconciling}.
-In particular, we have a cascade of agent-types, with a literal listener at the bottom, followed by a pragmatic speaker thinking about her likely effect on the literal listener, and finally a pragmatic listener thinking about what prompted the speaker to say what she did.
-This is all grounded in the speaker's motivation to help the listener achieve some goal.
-Importantly, this very general framework has enjoyed success in modelling many phenomena in human conversational dynamics \citep{degen2023rational}.
+To a large extent, the framework we have presented in this section is a variation of the rational speech act model, as extended by \cite{sumers2023reconciling}; this very general framework has enjoyed success in modelling many phenomena in human conversational dynamics \citep{degen2023rational}.

 What is special about our explanatory setting is twofold.
-First and most fundamentally, we assume that ``why?'' questions are requests for causal information, and -- at least when asking about singular events -- for information about actual causes.
+First and most fundamentally, we assume that ``why?'' questions are requests for causal information.
 This assumption is built into the semantics of ``because'' statements (\autoref{eq:semantics}).
 Second, listeners are often interested in general issues of manipulation and control, an assumption that is formalised by means of the manipulation game (\autoref{def: simple manipulation game}).
-More generally, listeners seek a more accurate causal understanding of the world.
+This operationalises what it is for listeners to seek a more accurate causal understanding of the world.

 In sum, the framework can be seen as a natural, formal combination of reasonably general pragmatic reasoning on the one hand, and the interventionist idea that explanation is about asking and answering what-if-things-had-been-different questions on the other.
-These two ingredients, combined in the simple way we have done here, is enough to account for some of the most striking features of (good) explanation that have been discussed in the literature.
+These two ingredients, combined in the simple way we have done here, is enough to account for some of the most striking features of explanation discussed in the literature.